Something Just Like TRuST : Toxicity Recognition of Span and Target: Benchmarking Experiments

 \subsection{Toxicity}

-The toxicity results in the top of Table \ref{tab:tox_res} show that fine-tuned PLMs perform slightly better than the LLMs.
+The toxicity results in Table \ref{tab:tox_res} show that fine-tuned PLMs perform slightly better than the LLMs.
 Except for Llama8b, LLMs perform similarly.
 Surprisingly, PerspectiveAPI's accuracy is random.
-All models have higher recall which is preferable here, where false negatives are worse than false positives.
+Both LlamaGuard and ShieldGemma underperform, indicating they do not generalize well.
+All models except LlamaGuard and ShieldGemma have higher recall which is preferable here, where false negatives are worse than false positives.